-The Schedule specifies that Automatic Early Termination applies to Party B for an Event of Default if the Event of Default of type Section 5(a)(vii)(1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for Party B at a time T1 and the Event of Default is governed by a system of law which does not permit termination to take place at a time T2 and T2 is after T1 and an Additional Termination Event set forth in Part 1(j)(ix)(a) of this Schedule occurs with respect to an Insured Transaction at a time T3 and T3 is before T2.
+LE: The Schedule specifies that Automatic Early Termination applies to Party B for an Event of Default with respect to a Transaction if the Event of Default of type Section 5(a) (vii) (1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for Party B at a time T1 and the Event of Default is governed by a system of law which does not permit termination to take place at a time T2 and T2 is after T1 and it is not the case that the Transaction is an Insured Transaction.
+The Schedule specifies that Automatic Early Termination applies to Party B for an Event of Default with respect to a Transaction if the Event of Default of type Section 5(a) (vii) (1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for Party B at a time T1 and the Event of Default is governed by a system of law which does not permit termination to take place at a time T2 and T2 is after T1 and the Transaction is an Insured Transaction and an Additional Termination Event set forth in Part 1(j)(ix)(a) of this Schedule has occurred at a time T3 and T3 is before T2.

-We leave it to the reader to decide whether the original English or the Logical English is easier to understand.

-That said, it can be argued that the exercise of representing the logic of this clause is somewhat futile, as the clause breaks any sensible model of an ISDA Master Agreement.
+This interpretation is problematic for two reasons: Firstly, it breaks the template for specifying Automatic Early Termination by adding yet another parameter, which makes it necessary to revise the LE representation of 6(a), to take the additional parameter into account.
+Secondly and more seriously from a business modelling perspective, it breaks any sensible model of an ISDA Master Agreement.

 At the heart of the ISDA Master Agreement is the concept that the occurrence of an Event of Default such as the bankruptcy of one of the parties, leads to the termination of all Transactions governed by the ISDA Master Agreement, upon the Early Termination Date designated by the non-defaulting party.
-This termination is done by replacing the value of all single Transactions by a single close-out amount, i.e. "close-out these is an Event of Default, which is serious enough in nature to result in the termination of all Transactions between the parties, should the non-defaulting party decide to designate an Early Termination Date (or if it is arrived at due to the application of Automatic Early Termination).
-The second is a "Termination Event".
-This is typically regarded as less serious than an Event of Default (or, the relevant party is less culpable for its occurrence than would typically be the case for the Event of Default, e.g. an Illegality).
-Accordingly, the consequences of the two events are different.
-The occurrence of an Early Termination Date related to an Event of Default results in the termination of all Transactions, whereas in the case of a Termination Event, only certain "Affected Transactions" may be impacted.

-9 The ISDA Master Agreement creates two types of events that might terminate transactions.
-The first of netting".
+This termination is done by replacing the value of all single Transactions by a single close-out amount, i.e. "close-out netting".
 Its importance is such that it is often referred to as the key reason parties will use an ISDA Master Agreement to document their derivatives trading relationships.